Welcome to the website of the All Party Parliamentary Intellectual Property Group.

 The Group was launched in 2003 as a response to this and to create a resource for parliamentarians of both Houses interested in learning more about intellectual property (IP), its role in stimulating creativity and economic growth, how new services are developing to serve consumer needs, and the harm that can be caused when IP is not properly respected and protected.

-Luther Pendragon provides administrative support to the group on behalf of the Alliance Against IP Theft (the Alliance).
+Luther Pendragon provides administrative support to the group on behalf of the Alliance for IP (the Alliance).
 Established in 1998, the Alliance is a UK-based coalition of trade associations and enforcement bodies with an interest in ensuring the value and of and contribution to the UK economy of intellectual property rights is properly understood and that these rights can be protected and enforced.
 With a combined turnover of over £250 billion, Alliance members include representatives of the audiovisual, music, video games and business software, and sports industries, branded manufactured goods, publishers, retailers and designers.

 ALL-PARTY INTELLECTUAL PROPERTY GROUP ANNOUNCE NEW INQUIRY

 The All-Party Intellectual Property Group announced that it is to conduct an inquiry into The Role of Government in Protecting and promoting Intellectual Property.